Generalized Jouanolou duality, weakly Gorenstein rings, and applications to blowup algebras

 naturally comes from a multiplication map, and this becomes a fundamental fact in our approach to study blowup algebras.
 Part (vi) gives a generalized Jouanolou duality statement with $R$ taking the role of $T$.
 To show part (vi), since $\Sym(I)$ is only $0$-weakly Gorenstein with respect to the ideal $\nnn \Sym(I)$ (see \autoref{rem_no_weak_Gor_nnn}), we instead rely on the isomorphism of part (ii) and a duality result of Herzog and Rahimi (\cite{HeRa}).

-In a similar vein, we relate the freeness of $\AAA$ with the depth of $\Rees(I)$.
+In a similar vein, we relate the freeness of $\AAA$ to the depth of $\Rees(I)$.
 Explicitly, we prove in \autoref{prop_depth_Rees} that $\AAA$ is a free $T$-module if and only if $\depth(\Rees(I)) \ge d$.

 A remarkable feature of the classical Jouanolou duality is that it can be made completely explicit in terms of \emph{Morley forms}.
 However, the usual notion of Morley forms is not enough in our setting.
 For this reason, we devise a new reduction procedure that makes explicit the perfect pairing of part (v).
 We now briefly describe our generalization of the theory of Morley forms.
 Let $\DD$ be the kernel of the natural multiplication map $\Sym(I) \otimes_T \Sym(I) \rightarrow \Sym(I)$.
-We choose a suitable element $\Delta \in \Sym(I) \otimes_T \Sym(I)$ of degree $\delta$ in the annihilator of the diagonal ideal $\DD$.
-Our definition of Morley forms $\morl_{(i,\delta-i)}$ comes by considering the graded components of this element $\Delta$.
+We choose a suitable element $\Delta \in \Sym(I) \otimes_T \Sym(I)$ in the annihilator of the diagonal ideal $\DD$ that is homogeneous of degree $\delta$ in the $x$-grading.
+Our definition of Morley forms $\morl_{(\delta-i,i)}$ comes by considering the graded components of this element $\Delta$.
 By applying \autoref{thm_Morley_forms1}, we show that there is an explicit and computable homogeneous $T$-homomorphism

 that gives the inverse map of the isomorphism $\nu : \AAA_{(i,*)} \rightarrow \Hom_T\left(\Sym(I)_{(\delta-i,*)}, \AAA_{(\delta,*)}\right)$.
 Here $\Phi_\Delta$ is a map with target $\AAA$ and $\alpha \in T$ is a non zero element, both determined by $\Delta$.
 For more details on the notation, see \autoref{Morley}, \autoref{subsect_graded_T}, and \autoref{subsect_Morley}.